avs2805/ros-kinetic-dev-env/README.md

 |   ROS   | Kinetic |

 ## How to Use
+- Clone this repository
-- Create a directory called src
+- Create a directory called src inside the repo. (.gitignore has this added so it wont start tracking src!)
 - Clone miso-robot-driver-stack in src
 - run `vcstool import < miso-robot-driver-stack/dependencies.rosinstall`
 - run `make build`